 A version of this story was published May 2018.

-You can embrace some self-love (literally and figuratively) with some exciting, surprising sex toys:
+You can embrace some self-love (literally and figuratively) with some of these awesome masturbation positions: